 Employers who want to frustrate employees into giving up on their FMLA requests commonly use this technique to avoid rejecting the FMLA request but having the same effect as rejecting the FMLA request.
 Employers can request that an employee obtain a certification with complete information to allow the employer to asses the leave request but once the FMLA certification provides complete information the employer cannot continue to request more information or more details to avoid making a determination.
 Once a complete certification is provided the employer must approve or deny the FMLA leave request.
 The employer may not ask for extraneous detail.
 Nor can it continue to come up with different reasons why the certification is incomplete.

 Whether the certification is complete or whether the employer has a legitimate need for additional information is not always clear.
 Each side may have honest disagreement about whether the certification is complete.
 The final word on the issue may only come when the employee sues the employer for interfering with FMLA rights.
 However, the more the employer dribbles out requests for additional information or changes the reasons why the certification is incomplete the more likely it is that the employer is interfering with your FMLA rights.
-Ultimately you may have to talk to an employment lawyer in Fort Worth or Dallas.
+Ultimately you may have to talk to an employment lawyer.

 Disagreeing with the FMLA certification without a legitimate basis